FOOD SNOB

 In the mirror your head looks the same

-Inside it feels a mile-wide and filled with rocks
+Inside it feels a mile-wide and filled

 Too heavy to hold up